EuniverseCat/CTF-Writeups/ZZAZZ/ZZAZZ.md

 Wait until the ignore input counter will load a useful value into L Retire (generate a password)
 ```
 With a theoretical exploit found, I set out to find a working map.
-I'd already ported most of the map generation code to C, so it wasn't too bad to port the remaining biomes. (link to code) After some fairly disappointing results, I finally settled on a working seed with the y-coordinate restriction -- seed E8C382B8 would have a working map at (0x52, 0xF931).
+I'd already ported most of the map generation code to C, [so it wasn't too bad to port the remaining biomes.](/ZZAZZ/2021/Code/foolsHC4.c) After some fairly disappointing results, I finally settled on a working seed with the y-coordinate restriction -- seed E8C382B8 would have a working map at (0x52, 0xF931).
 That's 1743 maps north of the spawn location.
 So much for having my TAS being a reasonable length, but at least my exploit would work in practice.
 My route is now as follows:

     Wait for Rhydon on title screen
     Set seed to E8C382B8